abelemlih/weather_fit/documentation/user_documentation.md

 ### Developer Documentation

-To access the developer documentation, please refer to `documentation.md` in the repository.
+To access the developer documentation, please refer to `dev_documentation.md` in the documentation folder.